 History of the Modern ATV and UTV

-Ever since humans have inhabited the Earth, we’ve been a race of natural wanderers and explorers.
+we’ve been a race of natural wanderers and explorers.
 Our inquisitive nature has led us through all across the known world as well as far into the unknown.
 First, by way of on-foot travel.
 Then, on the backs of beasts, through man-powered simple craft, all the way up to fully-mechanical transport.
 As such, we’ve also altered the environment along the way.
 Eons of paved roads carve and slice through once-untouched forests, mountains, desert plains, and grasslands; even stretching across large bodies of water or tunneling underneath to connect otherwise difficult-to-reach land masses.
 Today, humans rely on these streets and superhighways for daily commuting to get from point A to point B but there are still many of us who prefer to venture off-course and away from civilization.

 The Jiger ATV, as seen in this December 1961 issue of Popular Science.